yhatt/marp/example.md

 ### `footer`

-Add a footer to all the presentation slides
+Add a footer to the current slide and all of the following slides

 ```html
 <!-- footer: This is a footer -->